openbraininstitute/neurodamus/CONTRIBUTING.md

 # Got a Question?

-Please do not hesitate to raise an issue on [github project page][github].
+Please do not hesitate to [raise an issue](https://github.com/openbraininstitute/neurodamus/issues).

 # Found a Bug?